NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 RIDC has been implemented in C++ as libridc @ChristliebEtAl2010 using OpenMP.

 // APPLICATIONS
-In the past 6 months there have been 40 publications relating to PinT.
+Between January and August of 2025 there have been 40 publications relating to PinT.
-Some of these investigations have applied these PinT methods to science and engineering problems such as:
+Some of these investigations have applied these PinT methods to science and engineering problems such as: continuous-time optimal control problems @SärkkäEtAl2025, magnetohydrodynamics for plasma simulations in clean energy @PamelaEtAl2025, formations of animal patterns in mathematical biology @Jimenez-CigaEtAl2025, and dynamics of financial markets with physics-informed neural networks @IbrahimEtAl2025.

-- Stochastic models of electricity and magnetism @ZhangEtAl2025.
+// - Stochastic models of electricity and magnetism @ZhangEtAl2025.
-- Continuous-time optimal control problems @SärkkäEtAl2025.
+// -
-- Additive manufacturing @StumpEtAl2025.
+// - Additive manufacturing @StumpEtAl2025.
-- Optimal control for quantum computing @PeterssonEtAl2025
+// - Optimal control for quantum computing @PeterssonEtAl2025
-- Training neural networks @ParpasEtAl2025
+// - Training neural networks @ParpasEtAl2025
-- Magnetohydrodynamics for plasma simulations in clean energy @PamelaEtAl2025
+// -
-- Game theory @LjósheimEtAl2025
+// - Game theory @LjósheimEtAl2025
-- Kinetic plasma simulations @LaidinEtAl2025
+// - Kinetic plasma simulations @LaidinEtAl2025
-- Formations of animal patterns in mathematical biology @Jimenez-CigaEtAl2025
+// - Formations of animal patterns in mathematical biology @Jimenez-CigaEtAl2025
-- Dynamics of financial markets with physics-informed neural networks @IbrahimEtAl2025
+// - Dynamics of financial markets with physics-informed neural networks @IbrahimEtAl2025
-- Topology optimization of transient heat conduction in materials @AppelEtAl2025
+// - Topology optimization of transient heat conduction in materials @AppelEtAl2025
-- Fluid-solid interactions in deformable porous media @AlesEtAl2025
+// - Fluid-solid interactions in deformable porous media @AlesEtAl2025

-While not published this year, honorable mentions go to:
+// While not published this year, honorable mentions go to:
-- Long-time simulations of blood flow in fish @Blumers2021
+// - Long-time simulations of blood flow in fish @Blumers2021
-- Time parallel gravitational collapse simulation @Kreienbuehl_2017
+// - Time parallel gravitational collapse simulation @Kreienbuehl_2017
-- Fluid-structure simulations @FarhatEtAl2003, and non-linear structural dynamics @CortialFarhat2009
+// - Fluid-structure simulations @FarhatEtAl2003, and non-linear structural dynamics @CortialFarhat2009
-- Massively space-time parallel N-body solver @SpeckEtAl2012
+// - Massively space-time parallel N-body solver @SpeckEtAl2012

 Additionally, the aforementioned implementations have focused on using the traditional "workhorse" languages of HPC: C, C++, and Fortran.
 While these languages offer top-tier performance, scientists without expertise in them are unable to use their associated PinT implementations without first spending too much time learning the language.